r-murphy/openui5-preload/README.md

 A node module and cli utility to create OpenUI5 Component-preload.js and library-preload.json files.

 This is a fork of the preload task from [grunt-openui5](https://github.com/sap/grunt-openui5/) with the grunt dependency removed.
-It behaves the same aside from some logging differences, and has very similar options.
+It behaves the same aside from some default logging differences, and has very similar options.

 The goal of this project is to be the core implementation usuable by vanilla node, a grunt plugin wrapper or a gulp plugin, similar to uglify-js and its corresponding gulp & grunt plugins.

-*CLI in progress.*
+*Andvanced CLI in progress (can be used now with the `-x <config_file>` option)*

 ## Install

 From NPM for programmatic use:

-    npm install openui5-preload --save
+    npm install openui5-preload --save-dev

+OR

+	yarn add openui5-preload --dev

 ## Usage